 The focus of this study is to examine the development workshops run by the Centre and to evaluate their success.
 Success, in this study, is measured by whether or not the programs yield long-term results and if the model used is applicable to other communities outside of KwaZulu Natal.
 This information was collected through a combination of observation, participation, and interviews.

 My research will show that while the African Art Centre’s development projects successfully provide significant income-generating opportunities for disadvantaged, rural communities, the full potential of these programs are limited by lack of governmental support and the gendered division of labor within the craft industry.

-Art and Design Commons, Arts Management Commons, Community Engagement Commons, Entrepreneurial and Small Business Operations Commons, Inequality and Stratification Commons, Social and Cultural Anthropology Commons
+Art and Design Commons, Arts Management Commons, Civic and Community Engagement Commons, Entrepreneurial and Small Business Operations Commons, Inequality and Stratification Commons, Social and Cultural Anthropology Commons